lemon198/AlohaMini/docs/BOM.md

 - O_Chassis_Dowel_Pin_12_37 x3
 - All other files x1

+Note：
+All other parts — including the lift mechanism — can be printed on a standard 3D printer.
+Only the chassis is special, as it requires a build volume of at least 385 × 345 × 64 mm.
+We recommend choosing a machine with around 400 × 360 × 100 mm or larger.
+Due to its size, the chassis may need to be outsourced for printing.

 ### What the Base Can Do

 With only the components above, you can assemble the **mobile base** and control: